 As we mentioned earlier, Facebook provides an extensive list of detailed targeting features and tools for creating ads.
-For example, you could create an ad that targets someone who is married, enjoys traveling, and has an anniversary coming up within the next month:
+For example, you could create an ad that targets someone who is married, enjoys travelling, and has an anniversary coming up within the next month:

 Although you want your ads to be seen by consumers most likely to convert, it’s important that you don’t limit your reach in the process.
 Facebook is an ideal platform for generating awareness.

 However, considering only a small percentage of your defined audience will engage with and respond to one of your ads, you don’t want to get overly specific.
 Zoning in too precisely on a niche can mean losing clicks or impressions that help to generate leads and expand brand awareness.

 This is particularly true if you’re new to Facebook ads and are still testing out different types of ad formats and messaging.
 In the beginning, it makes more sense to cast a wider net (meaning an audience of more than one million).
 Then as you learn what your audience responds to, you can further segment and target audiences more narrowly.

 5. Failing to Use Long-Form and Story-Driven Ad Copy

 When creating ads, a typical mindset is, “How can I grab a user’s attention with as few words as possible?”
 While concision certainly has its place in marketing campaigns, including Facebook ads, failing to use long-form and storytelling in ad copy can also limit their effectiveness of them.